unlock-protocol/unlock/unlock-protocol-com/blog/dashboard-redesign.md

 ### Generate purchase URL

-By clicking `Generate URL` button, the user can generate a URL that can be shared with fans and allow them to easily purchase this membership.
+By clicking the `Generate URL` button, the user can generate a URL that can be shared with fans and allow them to easily purchase this membership.

 ![generate-url.png](/images/blog/dashboard-redesign/generate-url.png)